ali-raheem/blackspinner/README.md

 I think the fall in spin time at the start of Day 2 is due to the bearing being cooled over night and the lubrication settling again where is shouldn't.

 It would be interest, although it would ruin the experiment, to use a compressed air can to accelerate the spinner to high speed then return to daily spins and see if a single fast spin can wear the spinner in quickly.

+I would also like to monitor it's spin down to produce a rotation speed x time curve.
+Maybe with a Hall effect sensor.
+Quickly googling suggests about 5000 RPM is good top speed for a fidget spinner, which is about 85Hz, call it 100.
+We have three arms which gives us 300Hz and doubling it to prevent aliasing means we need to poll the sensor at 600Hz.
+This seems obtainable.
+[The SS40A](http://www.farnell.com/datasheets/93759.pdf) has a reponse time as 4uS.
+Which is would suggest it could would up to 250 Khz.